fsmosca/chess-artist/README.txt

 https://www.python.org/

 F. Tests
-1. This is tested under Windows 7 OS, with python 2.7.11 and python-chess v0.15.3 installed.
+1. This is tested under Windows 7 OS, with python 2.7.11 and python-chess v0.17.0 installed.

 G. Guide
-1. You need to install python 2.7 version (or 3.5 not tested) on your computer.
+1. You need to install python 2.7 version (or 3.5 not tested) on your computer if you want to run the python script.
-2. You need to install also python-chess on your computer, see section E.
+2. You need to install also python-chess modules on your computer, see section E, if you want to run the python script.
 3. Location or directory of input pgn file, engine file and this script chess-artist.py should be the same.
-Only Stockfish and Brainfish engine are supported so far.
+However you can also specify the path for engine and input pgn.
+Only Stockfish and Brainfish engines are supported so far if you want the moves to be annotated with static scores.
+If you want to use the cerebellum book only Brainfish is supported.
+   For other analysis like search score and without using the cerebellum book, you can use other uci engines that supports movetime command.
 You can download the stockfish engine from here, https://stockfishchess.org/ and Brainfish with Cerebellum_Light.bin book here, http://www.zipproth.de/#Brainfish_download